 Save the Rhino supports field projects in many countries in Africa and Asia, working hard to increase rhino numbers by funding anti-poaching patrols, working to end illegal trade in rhino horn, empowering local people, and much more.
 Mark is a Patron.

 WWT is a conservation charity that saves wetlands around the world and rescues endangered species that rely on wetlands for their survival.
 Its founder, Sir Peter Scott, very generously took Mark under his wing and was his mentor for many years.
 Mark is Vice-President.

 The World Land Trust protects the world’s most biologically important and threatened habitats, by purchasing land for local conservation groups and communities to manage as nature reserves.
-Mark is a member of the Advisory Council.
-We also recommend the World Land Trust as the go-to charity to carbon offset flights.
+Over the years, Mark has been a Trustee and a Council Member and is now an Ambassador.
+We recommend the World Land Trust as the go-to charity to carbon offset flights.